Trade guide

 Domestic electrician jobs focus on homes, flats, landlords, social housing, repairs, consumer units, rewires, testing, fault-finding, EV chargers and smaller installation work.
 The role suits electricians who can combine technical competence with clean customer-facing work.

-The important point is that employers do not always use the phrase exactly.
+Employers do not always use the phrase exactly.
 A strong candidate searches around the role, not just for one title.
 The same opportunity might appear as a trainee role, mate role, improver role, assistant role, maintenance role, mobile engineer role, installer role or specialist technician role.
-That is why this page is built around search behaviour as well as career advice.

 Use the page to build a shortlist of realistic terms, then compare them against live vacancies.
 If the same requirements keep appearing, those requirements are your CV priorities.
 If a term shows no local demand, widen the route instead of buying training and hoping the job market appears later.